 From the outset we have hosted open and ongoing workshops that facilitate the papermaking process and welcome the use of personal material for papermaking.
 The exchange between veterans and civilians is integral in our practice.
 A forum with its foundations in a collaborative art making process, we know that accentuating individual and group perspectives strengthens the workshops and allows for direct participation and engagement.
 Open community involvement is an active element for us, and working together is an asset.
 By creating paper together we both develop our own language in the art form and perpetuate an ancient craft.

 The workshops have been well received across the country allowing us the support and flexibility to develop the scope of our work.
 We have maintained a collaborative atmosphere with an evolving group of facilitators, supporters, advocates and hosts.
-Currently we have four paper mill locations that are facilitating workshop programming with our mobile papermaking mills.
 In the studio we are producing editions of books, portfolios, large-scale paper sheet formation, sculptures, installations, individualized paper recipes, portraits and prints using an innovative paper printing technique.

 Combat Paper WORKSHOPS are a space to directly engage with the process of taking military uniforms and transforming them into handmade paper.
 Maintaining an open and accessible atmosphere is a founding principle that we continue with today.
 The workshop welcomes people to bring in their own material into the process.
 We also provide donated uniforms from veterans and their families to share.